 Deloitte reports that over three-quarters of full-time US professionals have experienced employee burnout at their current job.
-The World Health Organization considers stress to be the “health epidemic of the 21st century.”
 And the American Institute of Stress has published that job stress costs US employers over $300 billion annually as a result of absenteeism, employee turnover, diminished productivity, and more.
 But since the COVID-19 outbreak, these numbers are rising.
 ABC News/Washington Post poll reveals 70% of Americans report personal stress as a result of the coronavirus crisis, exceeding the highest level of stress caused by the Great Recession (61% in March 2009).
 And according to a SHRM survey, work-related concerns left more than 40% of employees feeling hopeless, burned out or exhausted as they grapple with lives altered by COVID-19.

 Job-related burnout and chronic stress share many of the same physical and emotional symptoms: low energy, aches and pains, loss of appetite, anxiety, and more.
 They all add up to employees who don’t feel their best.
 And employees who don’t feel their best can’t bring their best to work.

 Let’s take a closer look at pre-COVID-19 numbers: